-The Government has pledged the Gross Receipts Taxes of the TIF Developer Project subject to the annual moderate income housing fund deposit, as well as any prior lien or pledge, to the timely payment of the principal and interest on the Series 2019 A TIF Revenue and Refunding Bonds.
+The Government has pledged the Gross Receipts Taxes of the TIF Developer Project subject to the annual moderate income housing fund deposit, as well as any prior lien or pledge, to the timely payment of the principal and interest on the Series 2019 A TIF Revenue and Refunding.
 The Government has contracted an independent certified public accounting firm to provide quarterly verification of gross receipts deposits made to the collecting agent, in accordance with bond covenants.

-The Tax Increment Revenue Loan Agreement entered into with the Government and Trustee in connection with the issuance of the Series 2019 A TIF Revenue and Refunding Bonds requires a Debt Service Coverage Ratio (DSCR) of 1.25 determined on an annual basis (before October 31st of each fiscal year).
-The ratio is the Island Crossings Incremental Revenues together with any ground lease payments divided by the total amount of annual principal and interest payments on the Series 2019 A TIF Revenue and Refunding Bonds.
-The Authority is required to maintain a Loan to Value Ratio (LTV) of no more than 65%.
-In any fiscal year in which the LTV shall exceed 65%, the DSCR shall be 1.35, and, upon certification thereof by the TIF Calculation Agent, any amounts then available in the Surplus Account may be made first to interest and then to principal due on the 2019A TIF Project Developer Note.
+The Tax Increment Reserve Loan Agreement entered into with the Government and Trustee in connection with the issuance of the Series 2019A TIF Revenue and Refunding Bonds requires a Debt Service Coverage Ratio (DSCR) of 1.25 determined on an annual basis (before October 31st of each fiscal year).
+The ratio is the Island Crossings Incremental Revenues together with any ground lease payments dividend by the total amount of annual principal and interest payments on the Series 2019A TIF Revenue and Refunding Bonds.
+The Developer is required to maintain a Loan to Value Ratio ("LTV") of no more than 65%.

+In any fiscal year in which the LTV shall exceed 65%, the DSCR shall be 1.35, and, upon certification thereof by the TIF Calculation Agent, any amounts then available in the Surplus Account may be made first to interest and then to principal due to the 2019A TIF Project Developer Note.
 No payments may be made on the 2019A TIF Project Developer Note until the DSCR and LTV requirements have been met.
-For the year ended September 30, 2020, the DSCR amounted to 1.92 and the LTV was 50%, meeting the requirements of the Tax Increment Revenue Loan Agreement.
+For the year ended September 30, 2021, the DSCR amounted to 2.03 and the LTV was 44%, meeting the requirements of the Tax Increment Revenue Loan Agreement.

 To provide additional security for the payment of the principal and interest due on the Series 2019A Bond, the TIF Project Developer has entered into the Purchaser Collateral Documents for the benefit of the lender, to further secure the payment of the Bonds.
-During the time that the Series 2019A Bonds are outstanding, the Economic Development Authority shall obtain an independent report on the financial status of the Island Crossings Project, determining if the incremental pledged funds are equal to estimates, and if the Island Crossings Project is economically viable for the repayment of the Series 2019 A TIF Revenue and Refunding Bonds.
+During the time that the Series 2019A Bonds are outstanding, the Economic Development Authority shall obtain an independent report on the financial status of the Island Crossings Project, determining if the incremental pledged funds are equal to estimates, and if the Island Crossing Project is economically viable for the repayment of the Series 2019 A TIF Revenue and Refunding Bonds.

-The bonds contain a provision that in an event of default, the lender may at any time declare the entire balance of the Series 2019 A Bond and any other indebtedness of the Authority to the lender to be due and payable, whereupon the same shall become immediately due and payable without presentment, demand, protest or notice.
-Also see Note 19.
+The bonds contain a provision that in an event of default, the lender may at any time declare the entire balance of the Series A 2019 A Bond and any other indebtedness of the Authority to the lender to be due and payable, whereupon the same shall become immediately due and payable.